Category:

 Allen began her career appearing on Broadway theatre in the early 1970s.
 Her debut was in the chorus of "Purlie" in 1970.
 She later created the role of Beneatha in the Tony Award-winning musical "Raisin" in 1973 and then went on to appear in shows such as "Truckload" and "Ain't Misbehavin."
 In 1980, she received attention for her performance as Anita in the Broadway revival of "West Side Story," which earned her a Tony Award nomination for Best Featured Actress in a Musical.
 She also won a Drama Desk Award for her performance.

-In 1976, she got her start on television with a debut appearing in the sitcom "Good Times."
+In 1976, she started on television with a debut in the sitcom "Good Times."
 The following year, she starred in the show "3 Girls 3."
 She later appeared in the 1979 miniseries "Roots: The Next Generation."
 She landed a role in the comedy film "The Fish That Saved Pittsburgh" that same year.
 In 1981, she appeared in the movie "Ragtime," based on the best-selling novel of the same name.
-She appeared in her first film, "Fame," in 1980, which led her to become a central figure in the television adaptation, which ran from 1982 to 1987.
+She appeared in her first film, "Fame," in 1980, leading her to become a central figure in the television adaptation from 1982 to 1987.
 Allen was nominated for the Emmy Award for Best Actress four times during the show's run.
-She was also the lead choreographer for the film and television series, while also winning two Primetime Emmy Award in the Outstanding Choreography category.
+She was also the lead choreographer for the film and television series while also winning two Primetime Emmy Awards in the Outstanding Choreography category.
 She also earned a Golden Globe Award for Best Actress in a Television Series, Musical, or Comedy.
-She made history by becoming the first black woman to win a Golden Globe for Best Actress in a Television series – Musical or Comedy.
+She made history by becoming the first black woman to win a Golden Globe for Best Actress in a Television Series – Musical or Comedy.

 Debbie Allen Net Worth